kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/kubestellar-syncer.md

    end="<!--kubestellar-syncer-1-syncer-gen-plugin-end-->"
 %}

-### Deploy workload objects from edge-mc to Edge cluster
+### Deploy workload objects from KubeStellar to Edge cluster

 To deploy resources to Edge clusters, create the following in workload management workspace
 - workload objects